IKOR-GmbH/sip-framework/docs/core.md

  ```

 Exchanges will contain the "traceSet" header, which appears as a list of ordered exchange Ids,
 appended based on EIP used in a route and separated by a coma.
+This allows to easily track the path of an message.

 ### OpenAPI Descriptor

-Framework provides an Open API description of all custom or Spring provided endpoints within your adapter.
+Framework provides an Open API description of all custom, Camel's RestDSL or Spring provided endpoints within your adapter.
 Endpoints are created as extension of Spring's actuator.

 By using a sip-archetype code generator, you receive an adapter with a default setup for OpenAPI.